Home Generating JSON Schema from .Net Types

 • JsonNumberHandling* - supports allowing numeric values in strings or only as numbers as well as allowing the NaN, Infinity, and -Infinity values.

-• JsonIgnore* - ignores a property
+• JsonIgnore* - ignores a property or an enum member

 * These attributes were introduced with .Net 5.
 The .Net Standard 2.0 version of the library also provides a definition for them.